What are the 4 pillars of quality management

 Let’s discuss this in detail.

-Quality planning
+Quality Planning

 Quality planning is the process of setting quality goals and objectives.
 It’s a critical part of your overall quality management plan, and it helps you create strategies to meet your goals.

 The first step in quality planning is determining your company’s vision, mission, and core values.
-This should be done as early in the process as possible so that you can use them to guide future decisions (like choosing between two competing products).
+This should be done as early in the process as possible so that you can use it to guide future decisions (like choosing between two competing products).

 The next step would be defining quality objectives.
 That should start with a business plan, the goal of the company, requirements, and development.